 When I was in college, I worked for a time delivering pizzas for Dominoes.
-Back in the 1990s, the company promised delivery in 30 minutes or less.
+In the 1990s, the company promised delivery in 30 minutes or less.
 There were nights when the weather was severe, and some streets would flood.
 Occasionally I’d have to park a half-block away from the home and wade through ankle-high water to make it to the customer’s door.

-Instead of showing gratitude and tipping me for bringing them dinner on a nasty, stormy night, some would complain that the delivery took 40 minutes and then tell me they wanted the guaranteed delivery discount.
+Instead of showing gratitude and tipping me for bringing them dinner on a nasty, stormy night, some would complain that the delivery took 40 minutes and then tell me they wanted the guaranteed discount.

-We are losing many good teachers
+We are losing many good teachers.

 Back in my last semester of college, I went to a job fair for a Houston-area district.
 Upon walking into the room, the district representatives were all upbeat, friendly, and engaging.
 After a few minutes of good PR, an administrator asked what certification I had.
 When I told them I had a 6-12 Social Studies Composite, she dismissed my certification as “a dime a dozen.”

-More than 25 years later, finding any teachers to fill positions is challenging, and it is much more so when you aspire to hire only the top prospects.
+More than 25 years later, finding teachers to fill positions is challenging, and it is much more so when you aspire to hire only the top prospects.
 Despite this, some schools, perhaps unwittingly, give teachers the impression they are easily replaced as if some colossal surplus of applicants exists.

-Some of the people who are walking away are retiring much earlier than they planned before Covid-19.
+Some of the people walking away are retiring much earlier than they planned before Covid-19.
 Others are fleeing the teaching profession to take jobs in the private sector that do not require working the extra hours typical of teaching